Ersanio/snes-assembly-book/docs/the-basics/memory.md

 Addresses can be written in 3 ways: $BBHHDD, $HHDD and $DD, such as $7E0003, $0003 and $03.

-* Addresses in the $DD-notation are called “direct page"
+* Addresses in the $DD-notation are called "direct page"
-* Addresses in the $HHDD-notation are called “absolute addresses”
+* Addresses in the $HHDD-notation are called "absolute addresses"
-* Addresses in the $BBHHDD-notation are called “long addresses”
+* Addresses in the $BBHHDD-notation are called "long addresses"

 As established earlier, an address may contain only one byte.
 If you access a certain address in 16-bit mode, it means you actually access both "address" and "address+1", because a 16-bit number consists of two bytes.